CodeDmitry/mingw_objc_bootstrap_test/README.md

 This project serves as a proof of concept for compiling objective c code with root object support(analogous to NSObject) using gcc under msys2 environment.

+Contents:
+- README.md this file
+- RootObject.h, implements RootObject, naively simulating behavior of NSObject, no thread safety implemented, no quality guarantees.
+- build a bash script to build the test program "main.m".
+- main.m a fairly comprehensive minimal proof of concept of objective c.
+- test2.m tests RootObject.h which is extracted out of main.m with all comments and logging removed.

 This specific project is warranted/justified as this is the third time I am remaking this exact proof-of-concept as all the existing online solutions are incomplete, with the closest solution being a flawed response within the question linked below.

 the question: https://stackoverflow.com/questions/10119971/objective-c-compilation-with-gcc-4-6-2